helseprofil/config/README.md

 Configuration files to perform processes for KH related work

 # geo folder
-Files inside this folder will be used by ***norgeo** package to alter geo codes manually.
+Files inside this folder will be used by **norgeo** package to delete geo codes manually that were not handled properly by **norgeo**.
 This is especially relevant for splitting geo codes.
 The files should be named as *geo-year.R* where *year* refers to the year of the geo codes to be implemented.
-The output of the file should be row index ie. row line number, and named as **IDX**.
+The output of the file consist of row index ie. row line number, to be deleted.
+The index must be names as **IDX**.
 Input dataset will always be **DT**.

 There are many ways to find row index eg. using `which()`